EternityForest/hardlinep2p/README.md

 Cookie is to tell your messages apart from others.
 Infohash is the 20 byte hex hash.
-Port is the SSL server used to access the service, on the node sending the message
+Port is the SSL server used to access the service, on the node sending the message Title is free-text, only for the user, for use in local discovery.

-Title is free-text.

 ### WAN Access

-Coming soon.
-Because of the difficulty of this, a combination of a few approaches are needed.

 First, UPnP is used to expose the port.
 It tries to claim the same exact P2P port it uses on the LAN first, but if that fails it tries the next one, and so on.
 If everything fails, it expects you to manually configure a mapping using the same p2p port.
+Currently this may not work at all without UPnP though.

 #### Storing the home WAN IP for later